Understanding The Difference: Rapeseed Oil VS. Cold-Pressed Rapeseed Oil

 • Cold-pressed oil can also be called Extra Virgin oil as they both refer to oil that comes from the first cold pressing of the fruit or seed.

-Refined Rapeseed Oil
+What is Refined Rapeseed Oil?

 • Rapeseed oil typically undergoes a refining process involving heat, chemical solvents like Hexane, and deodorization to extract as much oil as possible from the seed.